WPMet Site Logo

 Copy MetForm redirect URI from WordPress dashborad to connect WordPress forms to Google sheets

 Open a new tab on your web browser and log in to your WordPress site.
 Navigate to your WordPress dashboard > MetForm > Settings > Google Sheet Integration.
-There you will find the redirect URI, copy that and go back to the Credentials page on the Google cloud console.
+There you will find the redirect URI, copy that and go back to the Credentials page on the Google Cloud console.

 Create OAuth client ID for connecting WordPress forms to Google sheets